scipy-conference/scipy_proceedings/papers/yaksh/yaksh.rst

 Code Server
 -----------

-Code Server is an important part of Yaksh.
+The Code Server is an important part of Yaksh.
 The evaluation of any code is done through the code server.
 We have used the Tornado_ web framework to manage the asynchronous process generation.
 A ``settings.py`` file is provided which is used to specify various parameters necessary for the code server.

 .. _Tornado: https://www.tornadoweb.org

 This settings file contains information such as:

-- number of code server processes required to process the code
+- number of code server processes required to process the code.
-- server pool port, a common port for accessing the Tornado web server
+- server pool port, a common port for accessing the Tornado web server.
-- server host name, a server host for accessing the Tornado web server
+- server host name, a server host for accessing the Tornado web server.
-- a timeout to prevent infinite loops locking up a process
+- a timeout to prevent infinite loops locking up a process.
-- dictionary of code evaluators based on the programming language
+- dictionary of code evaluators based on the programming language.

 A Tornado HTTP server is started with the specified server hostname and pool port from the settings.
 The server takes the following arguments -

-- UID of an answer
+- UID of an answer:

-  This is the unique ID associated to an answer submitted.
+  This is the unique ID associated with an answer submitted.
 This is specifically required to poll the server for the status of the submitted answer.

-- JSON Data
+- JSON Data:
-  This contains all the data required for evaluation of a code answer, namely, user answer, language of the question, test cases associated to the question, and files required by the code, if any.
+  This contains all the data required for evaluation of a code answer, namely, user answer, language of the question, test cases associated with the question, and files required by the code, if any.

 - User directory